 - Mentha spicata, or spearmint, is grown in pots, otherwise it does this — but underground.

-- While neither fungi nor plants, the Quagga mussel and Zebra Mussel fit this trope to a T. They are invasive species that came to the Americas in ship ballast tanks, they expand onto any hard surface they can find (which has caused problems when they clog intake pipes), and because of their sheer numbers they consume huge amounts of food, which destroys the phytoplankton population, slowly starves the population of other aquatic creatures (who feed on the phytoplankton) and causes the water to become very clear.
+- While neither fungi nor plants, the Quagga mussel and Zebra Mussel fit this trope to a T. They are invasive species that came to the Americas as larvae in ship ballast tanks, they expand onto any surface they can find, hard rocks and metal and muddy bottoms alike (which has caused problems when they clog intake pipes), and because of their sheer numbers they consume huge amounts of food, which destroys the phytoplankton population of any body of water they settle in.
+This in turn can cause the collapse of the native food webs of the areas they infest, as the removal of the phytoplankton essentially starves the entire food web from the bottom up.

 - Outside of its native habitat, garlic mustard (Alliaria petiolata) produces hundreds of seeds per plant, kills soil organisms needed by other plants while "terraforming" the area to its own liking, and is unpalatable to many herbivorous animals.